-If you were a holder of FAT Brands Inc. Class A common stock or Class B common stock at the close of business on the record date, either as a stockholder of record or as the beneficial owner of shares held in street name, you may direct a vote at the Annual Meeting.
-As of the record date, we had outstanding and entitled to vote 14,980,127 shares of Class A common stock and 1,270,683 shares of Class B common stock.
-Each holder of Class A common stock will have the right to one vote per share of Class A common stock, and each holder of Class B common stock will have the right to 2,000 votes per share of Class B common stock.
-Our Class A common stock and Class B common stock will vote as a single class on all matters described in this proxy statement for which your vote is being solicited.
+If you were a holder of FAT Brands Inc. Class A Common Stock or Class B Common Stock at the close of business on October 24, 2023 (the "record date"), either as a stockholder of record or as the beneficial owner of shares held in street name, you may direct a vote at the Annual Meeting.
+As of the record date, we had outstanding and entitled to vote 15,518,518 shares of Class A Common Stock and 1,270,805 shares of Class B Common Stock.
+Stockholders will have the right to one vote per share of Class A Common Stock and 2,000 votes per share of Class B Common Stock held as of the record date.
+Our Class A Common Stock and Class B Common Stock will vote as a single class on all matters described in this proxy statement for which your vote is being solicited.
 Stockholders are not permitted to cumulate votes with respect to the election of directors.